Inside Demi Lovato's Support System in the Wake of Her Overdose

 Kevin Mazur/Getty Images for Roc Nation

 "I don't really hang out with celebrities," she told Complex in 2015.
 "I guess I do sometimes.
 I like Hailee Steinfeld.
 And Nick.
 But I don't count Nick and Joe as celebrities.
 I've grown up with them.
 I'm not the type of person that's on Instagram posting pictures of me and tons of my best friends.
 I have my core group, and they're the type of people that will be there for me in the middle of the night.
 They're the type of people that are like, 'You're being a bitch right now.
-Don't talk to me that way,' and I'm like, "Whoa.
+Don't talk to me that way,' and I'm like, 'Whoa.
 Sorry.
-I didn't realize it."
-I don't have anybody around me who kisses my ass.
+I didn't realize it.'
+I don't have anybody around me who kisses my ass."

+In 2016 she told Glamour that there's "an element of trust that you don't find with people nowadays" with Nick.
+"He's family.
+I am the person who tells him things he doesn't want to hear, like I told him to be more vulnerable with his music.
+And I was like, 'Let people see how funny you are.'
+I want the world to be able to laugh the same way I do when I'm around him.

 Demi's once-close relationship with Selena Gomez, who's had her own struggles that have required treatment, is the stuff of backstabbing legend.
 "Ask Taylor!"
 Demi once fired back at a paparazzo who inquired about Selena, implying Taylor Swift had something to do with the demise of their friendship.
 Then there were rumors that Demi was among the many who took issue with Selena's off-and-on relationship with Justin Bieber.